Effective Date: February 1, 2019

 To ensure the confidentiality and security of your Personal Information, we ask service providers that handle Personal Information to sign a Data Protection Addendum.
 These service providers are restricted by contract from using your Personal Information in any way other than to provide services for Looker.
 Looker is accountable and has liability in cases of onward transfers to third party service providers.

-Looker share the information contained in your organization’s Looker database and used with the Looker Platform with the above third-parties.
+Looker does not share the information contained in your organization’s Looker database and used with the Looker Platform with the above third-parties.

 If you integrate a 3rd party service through the Looker Action, Integration or Application Hub, or through Professional Services, you are choosing to share the information contained in your organization’s Looker database with that 3rd party service.